javascript-prevent-default

 What is PreventDefault and How to Use It in JavaScript

-In JavaScript, the preventDefault method allows us to prevent the default action associated with an event.
+In JavaScript, the preventDefault method allows us to prevent the default action associated with an event from being performed.

-The default action is the one defined in the browser when an event occurs on an element.
+The default action is the one defined by the browser when an event occurs on an element.
 For example:

-• Submitting a form by clicking a submit button
+• Submitting a form when clicking a button of type submit

-• Navigating to a new page by clicking a link
+• Navigating to a new page when clicking a link

-In general, the default action is useful, and it really is what we want to do in most cases.
+In general, the default action is useful, and it’s what we want to do in most cases.

-However, sometimes we need to prevent them from happening because we want to do something different (or a prior action, such as validation).
+But sometimes, we need to prevent them from happening because we want to do something else (or a prior action, like validation).

 For this, we have the preventDefault method, which is available on the Event object.
 By invoking it, we can “stop” these default actions.

-Avoid unnecessary use: If there is no specific reason to prevent the default action, it is better not to use preventDefault.
+Avoid unnecessary use: If there is no specific reason to prevent the default action, it’s better not to use preventDefault.

 How does preventDefault work?

 Let’s see how it works with a simple example.
-For instance, when we click on a link, the browser tries to navigate to a new URL.
+For instance, when we click on a link, the browser attempts to navigate to a new URL.

 If we use preventDefault on the click event, we prevent the browser from performing this navigation.